athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Elemental Inferno.md

     desc: "  When the elemental inferno scores a critical hit, its body surges with blue flames, increasing the damage of its intense heat and Inferno Leap by 3d6 until the start of its next turn."

   - name: "Inferno Leap"
     desc: "`pf2:2` (fire) The elemental inferno jumps horizontally and vertically with a maximum height and distance each equal to its Speed.
 Its intense heat is suppressed until the end of the jump.
-Instead, at any point during the jump, flames explode from the elemental in a 30-foot emanation, dealing 12d6 fire damage to each creature within the area (DC 30 Reflex check save).\n\nThe elemental inferno can't Inferno [[Actions/Leap|Leap]] again for 1d4 rounds."
+Instead, at any point during the jump, flames explode from the elemental in a @Template[emanation|distance:30], dealing 12d6 fire damage to each creature within the area (DC 30 Reflex check save).\n\nThe elemental inferno can't Inferno [[Actions/Leap|Leap]] again for 1d4 rounds."

 ```